 John Pumilio, Director of Sustainability, in his own words:

 On January 5, after a 2-hour trek on horseback from the lodge at Valle California, we arrived for the first time at the Colgate Forest.
 To date, over 32,500 native trees have been planted covering 62 acres of land.
-Amid the damaged soils and scarred remnants of fallen giants from the past, we could see 6-8 inch saplings standing tall and reaching for the sunlight.
+Amid the damaged soils and fire-scarred remnants of fallen trees from the past, we could see 6-8 inch saplings standing tall and reaching for the sunlight.
 It was at this moment when I realized that is project is entirely good.
 With every tree that takes root, habitat is restored.
 With every tree that is planted, a job is created.
 With every inch a sapling grows, carbon is sequestered.
-I closed my eyes and imagined this place 200 years from now.
-I imagined evenly spaced giants casting shade to the ground below while purifying the air and water and creating much needed habitat for birds, wildlife, and wildflowers.
+I imagined this place 200 years from now.
+I imagined evenly spaced giant native trees casting shade to the ground below while purifying the air and water and creating much needed habitat for birds, wildlife, and wildflowers.
 I imagined 200 years of benefits and knew that we were doing the right thing."